molochdao/handbook/reallyboringguild-member-policies/contributing-to-rbg/compensation.md

 **Rates**

 * A new contributor begins at the base rate of 50/hr for the first 6 months or until the equivalent of 1 MolochDAO share is reached (=.4987 ETH at the time of this writing)
 * After the introductory period, the initiate may request an evaluation of their work by other ReallyBoringGuild and/or MolochDAO members.
-If they are deemed a valuable contributor, they compensation rate will increase to 75/hr and they may be invited to submit a membership proposal to the DAO, along with a tribute amount equivalent to one MolochDAO share.
+If they are deemed a valuable contributor, their compensation rate will increase to 75/hr and they may be invited to submit a membership proposal to the DAO, along with a tribute amount equivalent to one MolochDAO share.